vmackg/emerald-circles-reborn-testing/README.md

-it's a good concept. i'll see if i can do anything
+it's a good concept. i'll see if i can do anything...